antosubash/blog/src/_posts/microservice/abp-microservice-series.md

 ---
-title: ".Net microservice with ABP - Full Series"
+title: ".Net Microservice with ABP - Full Series"
 excerpt: "This post contains all the parts of the microservice development with ABP"
 date: "2022-04-23T00:00:00.000Z"
 videoId: PFFNHQUn74A